Do you yawn all day and have trouble concentrating? A sleep disorder called sleep apnea may be waking you up at night.

 - Some CPAP masks don't fit properly, decreasing effectiveness.
 Your oral appliance will fit snugly on your teeth.

-Daytime Drowsiness: A Dangerous Obstructive Sleep Disorder Symptom
+Daytime Sleepiness: A Dangerous Obstructive Sleep Disorder Symptom

 More Symptoms of Obstructive Sleep Apnea